StableBetStableBet

 Alongside the track work, ARC invested in new facilities for racegoers.
 The main grandstand was rebuilt as a modern, multi-level structure with improved viewing, hospitality areas, restaurants and bars.
 The parade ring and winners' enclosure were redesigned, and the overall layout of the venue was rationalised to improve the raceday experience.

-The new facilities represented a genuine step forward.
+The new facilities represented a real step forward.
 The old grandstand, while cherished by regulars, had been showing its age for years.
 The replacement was functional, comfortable and offered significantly better viewing of both the Tapeta and turf tracks.
+The hospitality facilities in particular were transformed โ€” the new Tapeta Restaurant and private box areas gave Newcastle a corporate entertainment offering that it had previously lacked, opening up revenue streams that the old facilities simply couldn't support.

 National Hunt on Tapeta

 One of the more innovative aspects of the redevelopment was the creation of a hurdle course on the Tapeta surface.
 This allowed Newcastle to stage National Hunt racing year-round, with the all-weather surface eliminating the ground concerns that plague winter jumps fixtures at other courses.
+Abandoned hurdle meetings due to frost or waterlogging โ€” a familiar frustration at turf-based National Hunt venues โ€” became a thing of the past at Gosforth Park.

 Becoming an All-Weather Hub

 Through the late 2010s and into the 2020s, Newcastle established itself as one of the premier all-weather venues in Britain.
 Its wide, galloping track produced fair racing that attracted quality horses, and the course's role in the All-Weather Championships series gave it additional prominence during the winter months.
+Trial races for the Championships Finals Day at Lingfield made Newcastle a key staging post in the all-weather season.

 Newcastle's Legacy